 The Automatic Speedmaster

-The Speedmaster Reduced is also sometimes referred to as the Speedmaster Automatic because, well, it runs on an automatic movement!
-This is in contrast to Speedmaster Professional “Moonwatches,” which are famous for their manually-wound calibers.
+The Speedmaster Reduced is also sometimes referred to as the Speedmaster Automatic because it runs on a self-winding automatic movement!
+This is in contrast to the classic Speedmaster Professional Moonwatch, which is famous for its traditional manually-wound caliber.

 As Omega initially promised, the Speedmaster Reduced is a smaller and less expensive version of its more famous Speedy Pro brother.
 Some may also argue it is a more practical version thanks to its self-winding movement.
 A great looking chronograph at a reasonable price point, the Speedmaster Reduced continues to be a popular option in the secondary market – even if Omega no longer manufactures it.